Coronavirus: How we are tackling it

 - Work to minimise the risk of transmission through safe working procedures such as wearing personal protective equipment, cleaning surfaces and ensuring the proper disposal of personal waste.

 Personal protective equipment

 - Care workers should use personal protective equipment (PPE) for activities that bring them into close personal contact, such as washing and bathing, personal hygiene and contact with bodily fluids.

-- Aprons, gloves and fluid repellent surgical masks should be used in these situations.
-If there is a risk of splashing, then eye protection will minimise risk.
+- Aprons, gloves, and fluid repellent surgical masks should be used in these situations.
+If there is a risk of splashing, then eye protection will minimise the risk.

 - New personal protective equipment must be used for each episode of care.
 It is essential that personal protective equipment is stored securely within disposable rubbish bags.